Sensu Go release notes

 5.1.0 release notes

 December 19, 2018 — The latest release of Sensu Go, version 5.1.0, is now available for download.
 This release includes an important change to the Sensu backend state directory as well as support for Ubuntu 14.04 and some key bug fixes.
-See the upgrading guide to upgrade Sensu to version 5.1.0.
+See the upgrade guide to upgrade Sensu to version 5.1.0.

 - NOTE: This applies only to Sensu backend binaries downloaded from